 Many victims of sexual violence find that sharing their experience with a supportive listener and/or making an official report aided in their healing.

 The college is obligated to investigate and pursue any situation where an alleged perpetrator is identified or when notice is given of a situation that may cause harm to an individual or the larger community.

 A report is an account of what happened.
 Reporting a case of sexual violence does not obligate a person to file a complaint or make a report to the police.
 The decision to file a complaint or press charges can be made at a later date.

 Reporting on campus

-Karla Benson Rutten, Title IX Coordinator and Director of Equity
+Karla Benson Rutten, Title IX Coordinator & Director of Equity

-Sexual Assault Support Team – can take a report, provide support, and explain your options
+Sexual Assault & Harassment Support Team Members of this team can take a report, provide support, and explain your options.

 Reporting to the Police

 The Title IX Coordinator, members of the Office of Students Affairs or Campus Security can assist you in making a report to the police.
 You can also initiate your own report by contacting the St. Paul Police Department, 651-291-1111, and an officer will contact the appropriate authorities if the assault occurred outside their jurisdiction.
 Your report will not obligate you to follow through with legal action or action through the college.